 As a popular route, these flagstones do a good job of protecting the paths from erosion, but on my winter walk, they were very slippy from the ice!

 In the distance, you can now see the iconic summit of the Cheshire Matterhorn, as it’s known by locals due to its shape.
 Follow the flagstones all the way, next to the boundary wall and up to Shutlingsloe summit.

 Distance: 0.8 mile/1.3 km

 Grid reference SJ 976 695

-At Shutlingsloe summit, there is a concrete trig point marking the highest point of the summit.
+At Shutlingsloe summit, there is a concrete trig point marking the highest point.
 At 506 metres high, you have some wonderful views of the surrounding area.